The Differentiated Knee Side Roll! Why? Because the freedom of the individual parts defines the integrity of the whole.

 C – Move your right elbow to the right towards the mat.

 D – Move your head to the right and let your elbow, torso and knees follow.

 A – Move your right elbow away from the mat towards the ceiling.

 B – Let your head follow

-C – Activate your Power Engine and let your upper body and pelvis follow until you return to the starting position.
+C – Activate your powerhouse and let your upper body and pelvis follow until you return to the starting position.

 Repeat the sequence to the left side.
 Feel your range of motion again by rolling your pelvis to the side.
 Observe and sense.
 What has changed?